 Apple (AAPL) Gains But Lags Market: What You Should Know

 AAPL will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AAPL to post earnings of $1.96 per share.
-This would mark a year-over-year decline of 10.09%.
+The company is expected to report EPS of $1.96, down 10.09% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $51.06 billion, down 5.11% from the year-ago period.

 Any recent changes to analyst estimates for AAPL should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.08% lower.
-AAPL currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.09% higher.
+AAPL is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, AAPL is currently trading at a Forward P/E ratio of 27.32.
-Its industry sports an average Forward P/E of 7.6, so we one might conclude that AAPL is trading at a premium comparatively.
+Valuation is also important, so investors should note that AAPL has a Forward P/E ratio of 28.55 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 8.02.

-Also, we should mention that AAPL has a PEG ratio of 2.56.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Computer - Mini computers stocks are, on average, holding a PEG ratio of 2.56 based on yesterday's closing prices.
+It is also worth noting that AAPL currently has a PEG ratio of 2.6.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Computer - Mini computers stocks are, on average, holding a PEG ratio of 2.6 based on yesterday's closing prices.

 The Computer - Mini computers industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 91, putting it in the top 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.